SrChen6/Rutes-i-Monuments/README.md

 Finally the user will be asked for his location (with the same format as before: latitude and longitude separated by a space).
 After writing them, the user a file will be saved with the location of the nearby monuments along with the shortest path to get there.
 As before, an image will appear which contains the location of some nearby monuments and a route to get to them.

 For this functionality, a file called `monuments.csv` has to be downloaded.
-In case the user accidentally deletes it or it gets corrupted, the program will automatically redownload the file.
+In case the user accidentally deletes it, the program will automatically redownload the file.
+If it gets corrupted, the program notifies the user and asks him to delete it (afterwards, the user can execute the program normally and monuments will be downloaded again).

 **AQUI FALTA UNA IMATGE DELS MONUMENTS**